 To figure out your yearly depreciation for the $2,000 computer, take $2,000 and divide it by 5.
 With a straight-line depreciation, this equals an annual depreciation expense of $400 for that item each year.

 So that’s what fixed assets are and how to track them in the accounting for your organization.
-For more details on capitalization policies and depreciable life policies, check out our other Aplos Short videos.
+For more details, check out our short videos on capitalization policies and depreciable life policies.
+You can also download our free eBook below.